Vishal-172/chatbot/README.md

    The bot translates this response into the detected input language.

 #### 5.Return Response:
-   The translated answer is displayed in the chat with the label "College:".
+   The translated answer is displayed in the chat with the label "College:".Spoken aloud using the SpeechSynthesis API in JavaScript (SpeechSynthesisUttence)

 #### 6.Typing Animation & UI:
    Before the response is shown, a brief "College is typing..." animation appears to improve user experience.